 In rare cases, infections such as tuberculosis, septic discitis, or meningitis can also cause neck pain.

 The most likely reason why you have neck pain is an injury, which very often clears up within a few days.
-If you have severe pain, it lasts longer than a few days, or you feel unwell in addition to having neck pain, you should call American Interventional Pain Institute or schedule a consultation online.
+If you have severe pain, it lasts longer than a few days, or you feel unwell in addition to having neck pain, you should call American Interventional Pain Institute at 561-641-0089 to request a consultation today.

 What are the symptoms of neck pain?